ConorBevan/MovieWarsBlog/README.md

 ![Edit Post Page](./assets/readme/edit-post.png)

-  * This section is where logged in users can edit the blog of their choice.
+  * This section is where logged in users can edit the blog of their choice and change the title, author, content and image.

 ### Delete Post Page